Homemade Baby Food Recipes

 In general, babies can be introduced to yogurt from 6 months of age, but there are certain situations when it may be better to wait until after your baby's first birthday (please see our page about Introducing Dairy for more information).

-Yogurt is, therefore, better tolerated by individuals with lactose intolerance and milk allergy than most other dairy products.
+Yogurt may, therefore, better tolerated by individuals with lactose intolerance and milk allergy than most other dairy products (see AAP RECOMMENDS LACTOSE INTOLERANT CHILDREN CONSUME SOME DAIRY PRODUCTS).

 The benefits of yogurt for my baby